uzerpllp/uzerp-website/content/blog/positive_churn_intro.md

 As a first step I'll be republishing some of Clive's original posts (abridged) over the next few weeks.
 From there I'll expand on some of the themes with more detailed posts.

-If the above, or any of the initial posts whet your appetite, and you think we we might be able to help you with some of your own challenges - then do please get in touch via the [Contacts Page](/contact/).
+If the above, or any of the initial posts whet your appetite, and you think we might be able to help you with some of your own challenges then do please get in touch via the [Contacts Page](/contact/).